knodle/knodle/README.md

 - *Data abstraction*.
 The interface is a tensor-driven data abstraction which unifies a large number of input variants and is applicable to a large number of tasks.
 - *Method independence*.
 We distinguish between weak supervision and prediction model.
 This enables comparability and accounts for a domain-specific inductive biases.
 - *Accessibility*.
-There is a high level access to the library, what makes it easy to test existing methods, incorporate new ones and benchmark them against each other.
+There is a high-level access to the library, that makes it easy to test existing methods, incorporate new ones and benchmark them against each other.

 <img src="img/schema.png" height="300"/>